42-Short/shortinette/.github/docs/EXERCISE.md

 ```

 ### `Run` Method
-The `Run` method executes the exercise's tests after checking for forbidden keywords and ensuring the correct files are submitted.
+The `Run` method executes the exercise's tests after checking for forbidden items and ensuring the correct files are submitted.

 - **Returns**: A `Result` struct with the outcome of the exercise execution.